 Once you’ve finished washing the glass in the door, buff them clean with a chamois or a microfiber cloth – or any other form of lint-free, non-abrasive fabric.
 This will give you a nice clean, sparkling finish.

 Frosted glass has been popular in restaurants and offices for many years, and is now starting to become a common sight in modern homes as well.
-Frosted glass windows add privacy, and they can also set the tone and ambiance of the room by reducing glare and softening the light that comes through them.
+Frosted glass panes add privacy, and they can also set the tone and ambience of the room by reducing glare and softening the light that comes through them.

 You can buy frosted glass with a number of different textures and levels of translucency.
 Some simply ‘soften’ the light coming through, others are much more opaque.
 The glass itself is quite easy to take care of, and can simply be wiped clean.

-For general day to day cleaning, a simple soap solution and some newspaper will do the job even on frosted glass.
-If you need to remove metal marks or heavy stains, then you should use an abrasive sponge and an ammonia based glass cleaner.
-When you have treated the stain and carfully scrubbed the glass, wipe it down with a lint-free cloth to bring the glass to a clean finish.
+For general day-to-day cleaning, a simple soap solution and some newspaper will do the job even on frosted glass.
+If you need to remove metal marks or heavy stains, then you should use an abrasive sponge and an ammonia-based glass cleaner.
+When you have treated the stain and carefully scrubbed the glass, wipe it down with a lint-free cloth to bring the glass to a clean finish.